-Aside from being one of the largest of the known carnivorous dinosaurs, Tyrannosaurus rex — T. rex for short — is the dinosaur that has arguably gotten the most media exposure.
-He had a starring role in the "Jurassic Park" movies and has a renowned exhibit at the American Museum of Natural History in New York City among many other pop culture moments, T. rex maintains a reputation as king of the dinosaurs.
+One of the largest known carnivorous dinosaurs, Tyrannosaurus rex — T. rex, for short — is also arguably the most iconic.
+With a star turn in the "Jurassic Park" franchise and a renowned exhibit at the American Museum of Natural History in New York City among many other pop culture moments, T. rex maintains a reputation as king of the dinosaurs.

-T. rex was a member of the Tyrannosauroidea family of huge predators with small arms and two-fingered hands.
-Other Tyrannosaurids included Albertosaurus, Alectrosaurus, Alioramus, Chingkankousaurus, Daspletosaurus, Eotyrannus, Gorgosaurus, Nanotyrannus (a controversial genus that experts say is likely an adolescent T. rex), Prodeinodon, Tarbosaurus and Zhuchengtyrannus.
+T. rex was a member of the Tyrannosauroidea family of huge predatory dinosaurs with small arms and two-fingered hands.
+Aside from Tyrannosaurs, other Tyrannosaurid genera include Albertosaurus, Alectrosaurus, Alioramus, Chingkankousaurus, Daspletosaurus, Eotyrannus, Gorgosaurus, Nanotyrannus (a controversial genus that experts say is likely an adolescent T. rex), Prodeinodon, Tarbosaurus and Zhuchengtyrannus.

 What did T. rex eat?

-T. rex fossils are found in a variety of rock formations dating to the Maastrichtian age of the upper Cretaceous Period, 67 million to 65 million years ago, toward the end of the Mesozoic Era.
+T. rex fossils are found in a variety of rock formations dating to the Maastrichtian age of the upper Cretaceous period, which lasted from 67 million to 65 million years ago, toward the end of the Mesozoic Era.
 It was among the last of the non-avian dinosaurs to exist prior to the Cretaceous-Paleogene extinction event, which wiped out the dinosaurs.

 More mobile than many other land-based dinosaurs, T. rex roamed throughout what is now western North America, at the time an island continent identified as Laramidia.
-More than 30 specimens of T. rex have been unearthed, according to National Geographic (opens in new tab).
-Some of these remains are nearly complete skeletons and at least one skeleton included soft tissue and proteins.
+More than 50 skeletons of T. rex have been unearthed, according to National Geographic (opens in new tab).
+Some of these remains are nearly complete skeletons, and at least one skeleton included soft tissue and proteins.
 [Image Gallery: The Life of T. Rex]

 - Allosaurus: Facts About the 'Different Lizard'